Trump stumps in Florida, rips Gillum and Nelson as midterm races hit final stretch

 "When you look at some of them, when you look at some of the people in them, yeah, I think it can be considered an invasion.
 We can't have it."

-Trump won Florida in 2016 by a little over one percentage point and the state will play a critical role in his re-election.
+Trump won Florida in 2016 by a little over 1 percentage point and the state will play a critical role in his re-election.

 Like many of Trump's midterm rallies, the rally served the dual purpose of revving up the base before midterms while also laying the groundwork for his 2020 campaign.
 And it won't be his last stop in Florida before Tuesday's election — Trump will return on Saturday for a rally in Pensacola.